 During our stay there, we had several boat rides where we could discover wildlife that live in the Delta.
 Especially remarkable the great variety of birds, but also crocodiles and hippos.
 While we were going with the boat we saw two, I had always thought that the hiccups were quiet animals, but underwater are quite dangerous, they get to hold up to 5 min underwater and dive at high speed.
 When we saw someone from the boat, the guides took care to keep some distance.

-Another day we took the typical Makoros and navegate through narrow canals.
-After the road trip back to our hotel we asked our guide to look for elephants, we had not had much choice with them since in Etosha we only saw one.
+Another day we took the typical Makoros and navegate through narrow canals And on the way back to our hotel we asked our guide to look for elephants, we had not have much luck with them since in Etosha we only saw one.
 He started to look for traces and to follow them, "they are cool" he told us, he went with the yeep from one side to another and in the end we managed to find them, the first thing we saw was 2 adult elephants followed by a smaller one than when running after They stumbled, we followed them some distance until we met a herd of about 50 Elephants, it was amazing !!!
 Unfortunately it was dusk and we had to leave quickly there as we did not want to navigate the river having already gotten dark.

 Our rooms were standalone fancy "glamping" style tents- equipped with beautiful ornaments, furniture, lights (solar powered) and running water (heated via solar).
 The beds were very comfortable and there was fan overtop and mosquito net.The chef took great pride in her work and announced the menu to all of the guests every night.
 There is a bar with a nice selection of liquors and usually a few wines to choose from.
 There was a fire pit every night which made the evenings very relaxing.
 Given the remoteness of the Camp's location there is nothing but the silence of the Delta.